gopiotr/zephyr/doc/guides/test/babblesim.rst

 .. warning::

-    ``built_exe_name`` have to be unique among whole BabbleSim's tests to avoid exe file overwriting.
-So it is recommended to use for this at least one affected test name (which ensures uniqueness).
+    ``built_exe_name`` has to be unique among whole BabbleSim tests to avoid exe file overwriting.
+So, it is recommended to use for this at least one affected test name (which ensures uniqueness).

 Information about what exe applications were already built are stored in ``${ZEPHYR_BASE}/bsim_tests_out/build_info.json`` file.
-It is very important when tests are run in parallel and two tests which are based on the same exe file, are run in the same time.
-Then to avoid built overwriting, special lock mechanism is used and in this situation when first test start building process, second one wait until first will finish its job.
+It is very important when tests are run in parallel and two tests which are based on the same exe file, are run at the same time.
+Then to avoid built overwriting, special lock mechanism is used and, in this situation, when first test start building process, second one wait until first will finish its job.

 log saving
 ----------

-During run BabbleSim's tests by Pytest, following logs are saved:
+During run BabbleSim tests by Pytest, following logs are saved:

 1. Internal logs from plugin are saved in ``${ZEPHYR_BASE}/bsim_tests_out/bsim_test_plugin.log`` file.
 They include